jshook/testclient/README.md

 The number of configured activities reported at the start of this test run.

-# LICENSE
+## LICENSE

-This is licensed under the Apache Public License.
-See the included LICENSE.txt for details.
+This is licensed under the Apache Public License 2.0